 And lastly, Instagram stories published through Falcon now appear in the Content Pool, so can you reuse that golden content again and again.

 Now advertisers can automate pixel tracking on Ad Set level when editing the Ad Set.
 This is a mandatory setting for Ad Sets with the Conversion objective and optional for all other objectives.
-By allowing advertisers to define pixel tracking on Ad Set level for all objective types, we help you capture more information about their customer’s journeys.
+By allowing advertisers to define pixel tracking on Ad Set level for all objective types, we help you capture more information about your customer’s journeys.

 If you are authorized for political ads in Facebook, then you can use Falcon to automatically mark promoted posts as political ads when relevant.
 This can be done in the Auto Promote section when editing an Ad Set.